fboerman/blog/content/posts/amunanalytics/datalakeintro/index.md

 and business_day >= '2025-08-01'
 and business_day < '2025-12-31 23:59'
 </pre>
-<figcaption class="center">Query 2: Gather all occurences of specific CNEC for the last 4 months of 2024 in the Core Final Domain</figcaption>
+<figcaption class="center">Query 2: Gather all occurrences of specific CNEC for the last 4 months of 2024 in the Core Final Domain</figcaption>
 </figure>

 First we calculate the worst case RAM per MTU (remember, each CNEC always has 2 entries per MTU, one for each direction!) and then we average this per business day.
 This results in figure 2 below.